egberts/egberts.github.io-src/content/articles/openssl-subjectAltName.md

 ```
 and look for `Extended X509v3 Key Usage:`.
 If it is missing, there is no `serverAuth`.

-`serverAuth` and `clientAuth` certificates are used by web servers and any endpoint communications that needs a TLS protocol cover (email, REST API, IM).
+`serverAuth` and `clientAuth` certificates are used by web servers and any endpoint communications that need a TLS protocol cover (email, REST API, IM).